-BANDUNG2 is a global movement of individuals committed to replacing all man-made forms of supremacy with a system of justice based on The Qur'an.
+BANDUNG2 is a global movement of individuals committed to replacing all man-made forms of supremacy with a non-system of justice based on The Qur'an.
 The dominant contemporary form of man-made supremacy is the globally operating system of Racism (White Supremacy).

 Interested readers are invited to check out the slides accompanying a short invited presentation entitled ‘Decolonising Computing’ given by Dr Syed Mustafa Ali, Lecturer in the School of Computing and Communications at The Open University, UK.